mykelalvis/FT/Traveller/WORKING/Book 1.md

 ##### Acquiring Skills And Expertise

-A newly generated character is singularly unequipped to deal with the adven- turing universe, having neither the expertise nor the experience necessary for the active life.
+A newly generated character is singularly unequipped to deal with the adven-turing universe, having neither the expertise nor the experience necessary for the active life.
 In order to acquire some experience, it is possible to enlist in a service.
 Enlistment: A character may choose one of the six services (Navy, Marines, Army, Scouts, Merchants, and Other), and attempt to enlist.
 The prior service table